 Shipping containers are used for many applications, but one of the key reasons for their popularity is the ease with which they can be transported from location to location.
-Often referred to as ‘semi-permanent’, shipping containers offer a resilient and structurally robust space solution without limiting you to a single fixed location.
+Often referred to as ‘semi-permanent’, they offer a resilient and structurally robust space solution without limiting you to a single fixed location.

 Where to put a shipping container